NormBirkett/NormBirkett.github.io/about.md

 Technical note: I have so far been unable to get my markdown to be rendered in my posts.
 Have posted a question to the person whose starter blog I used.
 Please bear with unformatted posts and the odd bit of markdown showing through until I manage to fix this.
+I'm a jekyll and github newbie.

 ### How this blog came to be